Rapptz/discord.py/docs/migrating.rst

 - :meth:`Message.edit` now merges object passed in ``allowed_mentions`` parameter with :attr:`Client.allowed_mentions`.
   If the parameter isn't provided, the defaults given by :attr:`Client.allowed_mentions` are used instead.

+- :meth:`Permissions.stage_moderator` now includes the :attr:`Permissions.manage_channels` permission and the :attr:`Permissions.request_to_speak` permission is no longer included.

 .. _migrating_2_0_commands:

 Command Extension Changes